Ajdev11/Cloudedge-AssetModules/README.md

 `DLCMA APPLICATION`

-## The DCMA application is an ongoing App built with Php, JavaScript, jquery and mysql(DB).
-It provides a feature added to the existing application `www.dlcma.org`.
-This README will guide you through the setup process and explain the  added asset features of the application.
+## The DLCMA application is an ongoing App built with Php, JavaScript, jquery and mysql(DB).
+This README provides codes to a asset feature added to the main application.
+This README will guide you through the asset modules processes of the application.

 ## Getting Started